 Reginald (Sandy) Sanders Senior Consultant, specializes in the design and implementation of energy models with emphasis on linear programming

-S. Lynne Smith Chief Financial Officer, specializes in the development and application of complex spreadsheet modeling systems
+S. Lynne Smith Controller, specializes in the development and application of complex spreadsheet modeling systems

 Sharon B. Showalter Senior Consultant, specializes in integrated modeling with a special emphasis on climate policies, environmental regulations and the electric power sector